-Troquet, a sleek and stylish French restaurant overlooking Boston Common, pairs the freshest New England ingredients with classic French cooking techniques.
+Troquet, a sleek and stylish French restaurant overlooking Boston Common, transforms fresh New England ingredients with modern French cooking techniques.

-Despite this reputation, Troquet is unpretentious and not the least bit stuffy, so you will have an enjoyable evening even if you can't pronounce anything on the wine list.
+Another plus - Troquet is unpretentious and non-stuffy.
+You will have an enjoyable evening even if you can't pronounce anything on the wine list.

 140 Boylston, Theatre District | 617-695-9463 | www.troquetboston.com

 If you're looking for great wine and music in a superb French restaurant, Boston favorite Les Zygomates in the Downtown Leather District may be exactly what you want.

 Dinner options include appealing fish, meat, and game options, cooked nicely and paired with complimentary vegetables.
 Steak frites with herbed garlic sauce and truffled frites is outstanding.
 The vegetarian option features crepes with veggies, goat cheese, and bechamel sauce.